openvinotoolkit/open_model_zoo/demos/interactive_face_detection_demo/README.md

 Options:

     -h                         Print a usage message
-    -i "<path>"                Required.
-Path to a video file (specify "cam" to work with camera).
+    -i                         Required.
+An input to process.
+The input must be a single image, a folder of images or anything that cv::VideoCapture can process.
+    -loop                      Optional.
+Enable reading the input in a loop.
     -o "<path>"                Optional.
 Path to an output video file.
     -m "<path>"                Required.
 Path to an .xml file with a trained Face Detection model.
     -m_ag "<path>"             Optional.
 Path to an .xml file with a trained Age/Gender Recognition model.